-AI-supported optical defect detection for semiconductor laser production
+AI-supported optical defect detection for semiconductor laser production.

 Each of these has a different set of challenges.
-In particular the p-side data has a complex etched structure that makes conventional computer vision difficult, while in the facet data defects can vary significantly in size and colour.
+In particular, the p-side data has a complex etched structure that makes conventional computer vision difficult.
+In the facet data, defects can vary significantly in size and colour.

-The output of the models will be passed to a rules based system that determines the severity of the defects based on their class and location within the image.
-The final result is returned both as an image with the regions highlighted and a csv file containing the classes and locations of the defects.
+The output of the models will be passed to a rules-based system that determines the severity of the defects based on their class and location within the image.
+The final result is returned both as an image with the regions highlighted and a CSV file containing the classes and locations of the defects.